coatespt/cursor-twitter/SESSION_NOTES.md

 # TTD
+- With the language detection turned on, it parses about 285/second which is one million an hour.
+There are 139 million Tweets in the corpus, so call it six days to parse the entire corpus with language detection.
+Without language detection it is in the thousands per second.

 - Try
 	- Increasing the number of frequency classes.
 Say to 20 or 25.
 This would narrow the frequency range in each and perhaps make it possible to up the minimum Z score.
 You wouldn't want many busywords in each class fo sho.